-Most cases of De Quervain’s tenosynovitis can be diagnosed easily on physical exam.
-Sometimes and X-ray or MRI will be ordered to rule out other potential sources of pain.
+Most cases of De Quervain’s tenosynovitis can be diagnosed easily with a physical exam.
+Sometimes an X-ray or MRI will be ordered to rule out other potential sources of wrist or thumb pain.

-We typically start with nonoperative treatment options including:
+We typically start with non-operative wrist pain treatment options including:

 - Activity modification recommendations